Jail Busters

-Jail Busters is a 1955 film starring the comedy team of The Bowery Boys.
+Jail Busters is a 1955 American comedy film starring the comedy team of The Bowery Boys.
 The film was released on September 18, 1955 by Allied Artists and is the thirty-ninth film in the series.

 Plot

 Chuck gets a job working for a newspaper.
 When promoted, he has to go under cover in the state prison to dig up some information on some of the inmates.
 When one of the inmates beats Chuck up and lands him in the hospital, it's up to Slip, Sach, and Butch to finish Chuck's job.
 Slip decides that he and the boys should commit a crime so that they can be sent to jail.
 Another reporter, Cy Bowman, agrees to inform the penitentiary that the boys are working under cover for the newspaper once they get arrested.
 However, Bowman does not keep his promise.
 The trio are forced to spend what they think is a short sentence in jail.
 While there, the boys dig up some information on Percival P. Lannigan and some other inmates who have been living it up in jail, unknown to the warden.
 Lannigan soon gets word that Slip and his pals are under cover for Chuck (whom Lannigan had beaten up earlier), and intends to have Chuck and Louie killed.
 The boys eventually expose the inmates scam and turn them over to the warden, who pardons them and arranges for their release.